 What does the law do?
 Prohibits smoking in rooms rented to guests in hotels, motels, and other lodging establishments.
-The Health Department's Food & Lodging Program will inspect for and follow up on complaints of violations.
+The Health Department's Food and Lodging Program will inspect for and follow up with Tobacco Control Program on violations.

 Why is it important?
 More than 11,000 Vermonters currently work in the accommodation industry.
-Act 135 means that hotel and motel employees will not have to be exposed to secondhand smoke while at work.
-It will also protect the nearly 14 million visitors who come to the state each year.
-Hotel guests are at risk for second and third-hand smoke exposure even if they are staying in a non-smoking room.
+Act 135 means that hotel and motel employees do not have to be exposed to secondhand smoke while at work.
+Act 135 also protects the millions of visitors to the state each year.
+Hotel guests are at risk for second and thirdhand smoke exposure even if they are staying in a nonsmoking room that previously permitted smoking.
 There is no safe level of exposure to secondhand smoke, and it remains a major cause of disease, disability and premature death among non-smokers.